 Analog Output (Single Sample) — Output a single sample to multiple analog channels of data acquisition device

 Digital Input — Acquire the latest set of values from multiple digital lines of a data acquisition device.

 Digital Output — Output data to multiple digital lines of a data acquisition device.

 Note: You cannot use the legacy interface on 64-bit MATLAB®.
 See Working with the Session-Based Interface to acquire and generate data on a 64-bit MATLAB.

 You can use these blocks to acquire analog or digital data in a Simulink® model, or to output analog or digital data from the model to a hardware device.
 You can interconnect these blocks with blocks in other Simulink libraries to create sophisticated models.

 Use of Data Acquisition Toolbox blocks requires Simulink, a tool for simulating dynamic systems.
 Simulink is a model definition and simulation environment.
 Use Simulink blocks to create a block diagram that represents the computations of your system or application.
 Run the block diagram to see how your system behaves.
 If you are new to Simulink, read the Getting Started section of the Simulink documentation to better understand its functionality.

-For more information about the blocks see Simulink Data Acquisition.
+For more information about the blocks see Data Acquisition Simulink Blocks Basics.